The Personal Statement: The Holy Grail of College Admissions

 The college application essays or personal statements are the most important part of the college admissions process.

 There are tens of thousands of high achieving students with 4.0 GPA’s, 1600 SAT scores, strong leadership and community service activities, and awards from regional and national competitions to boast.
+But there’s only a limited number of spots.

+What do you think separates one student from another, especially at the highest echelon?
 We’ll give the answer – it’s no secret.
 It’s the personal statement – without a doubt.

-As Ivy League admissions consultants with one of the highest track records of getting students in, we have to say the essay is what separates candidates apart.
+As Ivy League admissions consultants with one of the highest track records of getting students in, we have to say the essay is ultimately what separates candidates apart.
 It’s what distinguishes you from the tens of thousands of students out there with 4.0 GPA’s, 1600 SAT scores, Student Body President, USAMO Qualifiers, and the list goes on and on.

-We will begin by stating that the personal statement that you write will be highly dependent on who you are as a person and your background – including your ethnicity, demographics, socioeconomic background, extracurricular involvement, and even your gender.
+We’ll begin by stating that the personal statement that you write will be highly dependent on who you are as a person and your background – including your ethnicity, demographics, socioeconomic background, extracurricular involvement, and even your gender.

-In the admissions ball game, you are only as good as you are on paper.
+We’ve always said that in the admissions ball game, you are only as good as you are on paper.
 Although you may have spent hours on a particular activity in high school, if you do not capture that in the application in a meaningful manner, then you have done nothing in the admission officer’s eyes.
 And that means writing stellar personal statements and college application essays.

 Unidentified person typing on a laptop.